JaimeStill/distributed-design/notes.md

 # Notes

+## Deployment Notes

+**ASP.NET Core appsettings**

+Individual settings files should be created for each environment.
+The base `appsettings.json` should only define the common settings across all environments.

+When creating Azure SQL Server, be sure to create a firewall rule that enables access to Azure Services (via `--start-ip-address` and `--end-ip-address` values of `0.0.0.0`).

 ## Parent Directory Docker Builds

 When building a Docker image from a parent directory because dependencies are located outside of the project directory, the `.dockerignore` file must be in the root of the context folder.
 For instance, when building `/apps/proposals` from `/apps`, it must be located at `/apps/.dockerignore`.